BHa2R00/rsa/README.md

 # rsa
-verilog implementation of RSA encode and decode
+verilog implementation of RSA encrypt and decrypt